AlexBuseDragomir/sparse-3d-matrix-operations/README.md

-A simple implementation for a module for 3D sparse matrices of real numbers.
+A simple implementation for a module that handles 3D sparse matrices of real numbers.

 A matrix is considered sparse if the number of its non zero elements is smaller than half of the total number of stored values.